 In the midst of bad press against China it is easy to get caught in the endless stream of negative headlines.
 However, staying unbiased and factual is a key success factor.
 With this mindset we will do our China stock market outlook for 2019.

 When it comes to this China stock market outlook for 2019 we believe we are able to do a very accurate forecast even if China’s market is not always transparent.
+The index we use for our analysis is the Shanghai Composite Index (SSEC).

 China stock market outlook pitfall: bad press is a lagging indicator